Interest rates are influenced by your country’s central bank. They may be adjusted to stimulate or curb a country's economic growth.

 Understanding how the rise and fall of interest rates affect businesses, individuals (like you and me) and ultimately your investments, will help you ride the wave with confidence.

-In general, low interest rate stimulates economic growth and increases inflation.
+When Interest Rate Falls In general, low interest rate stimulates economic growth and increases inflation.

 Cheaper for businesses to borrow